-I'm the author of A Dash of Daring: Carmel Snow and Her Life in Fashion, Art, and Letters, a biography of the Irish-American editor of Harper's Bazaar from 1934 through 1958.
-Snow -- a key figure, not just in fashion, but in American and European cultural life -- had been almost forgotten before my book was published (by Atria Books, a division of Simon & Schuster) in 2005; it was a privilege to bring her back to prominence.
+I'm the author of A Dash of Daring: Carmel Snow and Her Life in Fashion, Art, and Letters, a biography of the Irish-born editor of the American edition of Harper's Bazaar from 1934 through 1958.
+Carmel was a key figure, not just in fashion, but in the cultural life of Europe and the United States.

-My research for Dash took me to Paris, New York, London, across Ireland, and through various corners of the U.S. Besides doing extensive archival work, I interviewed about 100 people who had worked, or just been influenced, by Snow, among them: the photographer Henri Cartier-Bresson; the couturier Hubert de Givenchy; Ned Rorem, the noted composer; and many others.
+My research for Dash took me to Paris, New York, London, across Ireland, and through the U.S. Besides doing extensive archival work, I interviewed about a hundred people who had worked with, or just been influenced by, Carmel Snow, among them: the photographer Henri Cartier-Bresson; the couturier Hubert de Givenchy; Ned Rorem, the noted composer; and many others.

 Richard Avedon summed up her influence most succinctly: “Carmel Snow taught me everything I know,” this renowned photographer told me, in one of the last interviews he gave before his death in 2004.